Alice & Blair Interview #LondonFashionWeek

 5. Thanks for being so open and honest discussing the difficulties of entrepreneurship!
 What do you enjoy most about being a business owner, and working in the fashion industry?

-Deirdre: We face new and unforeseen challenges every day so we both have to constantly up-skill and quickly learn what works!
-We won't pretend that there haven't been any arguments along the way but Alice & Blair has had a wonderfully positive impact on our relationship and how we work together.
-It's so helpful having each other to bounce ideas off and move forward towards a shared vision.
+Deirdre: We face new and unforeseen challenges every day so I have to constantly up-skill and quickly learn what works!
 Personally, I absolutely love the interesting people I get to meet and work with.
 It is also incredibly rewarding to see your own designs being enjoyed by people all around the world.
-James is more interested in the technical and financial aspects of the business (which he assures me is very interesting), although he definitely does have an eye for a headband now!

 6. Haha you sound like a great team!
 Do you think there is enough support in place for small businesses of your trade?